 Officials have to tell you what they are about to do before they do it.
 No one is supposed to start touching you without notice.

-You are allowed to choose who frisks you.
-Let the official know if you’re not ok with the person who will search you.
+You are allowed to choose who searches you.
+Let the officer know if you’re not ok with the person who will search you.

-In the USA, Europe, Australia, and Canada, they can not ask you to reveal or remove any prosthetic items.
+In the USA, Europe, Australia, and Canada, they are not allowed to ask you to reveal or remove any prosthetic items.
 This applies to binders, breast prosthetics or other prosthetics.

 Carry on luggage

-Things that are vibrating in the luggage cart, will be examined and might not make it on your flight.
+Things or luggage that is vibrating in the luggage cart, will be examined and might not make it on your flight.
 Best practice is to remove any batteries from vibrating items, such as razors and other appliances.

 Otherwise, most appliances can be transported in your checked luggage, unless they are illegal of course!